At least 29 dead after 7.2-magnitude earthquake strikes Haiti – KION546

 Merone is in Port-au-Prince, about 100 miles from Saint-Louis-du-Sud, and said the shaking there lasted “more than five to ten seconds,” and both sides of his house were shaking.

-Haitian Prime Minister Ariel Henry was on his way to the most devastated areas on Saturday morning, according to his official twitter account.
+Haitian Prime Minister Ariel Henry declared a state of emergency.
+Earlier Saturday, Henry was on his way to the most devastated areas on Saturday morning, according to his official twitter account.

 Henry said he has mobilized the government to assess and help.